lenderpanel

 Recently asked questions about conveyancing in Aldeburgh

-I'm purchasing my first flat in Aldeburgh with the aid of help to buy.
-The developers would not reduce the price so I negotiated 6k of additionals instead.
-The house builders rep advised me not inform my lawyer about the deal as it will affect my mortgage with The Mortgage Works.
-Do I keep my lawyer in the dark?.
+I am purchasing a new build house in Aldeburgh with a loan from Virgin Money.
+The sellers refused to move on the price so I negotiated five thousand pounds worth of additionals instead.
+The sale representative told me not inform my lawyer about the deal as it could affect my mortgage with the bank.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.